UAE's NBAD CEO declines comment on Citigroup's Egypt consumer unit

-ABU DHABI, Jan 28 (Reuters) - The chief executive of National Bank of Abu Dhabi (NBAD) declined to comment on Wednesday on whether his bank had bid for the Egyptian consumer unit of Citigroup.
+ABU DHABI (Reuters) - The chief executive of National Bank of Abu Dhabi NBAD.AD (NBAD) declined to comment on Wednesday on whether his bank had bid for the Egyptian consumer unit of Citigroup (C.N).

 The United Arab Emirates’ largest lender was one of 10 bidders for the business put up for sale by the U.S. bank in October, a source told Reuters earlier this month.